phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/package.rst

     separator for compatibility with existing projects.
 Despite this the backslash is RECOMMENDED as separator.

-Please note that the @package applies to different :term:`Structural Elements` depending where it is defined.
+Please note that the @package applies to different Structural Elements depending where it is defined.

 1. If the @package is defined in the *file-level* DocBlock then it only applies